ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 5. Verify the connection transitions to PROBE_DOWN and `BBR.inflight_longterm`
    is updated appropriately, regardless of the application-limited state.

+## Never exit PROBE_UP (or STARTUP) when app-limited and No loss

+1. Wait until the connection transitions to PROBE_UP (or STARTUP).
+2. Limit the application sending rate so bandwidth samples are application- limited.
+3. Verify that as long as there is no loss and the rounds are app-limited, the connection stays in PROBE_UP (or STARTUP) indefinitely.

 ## Exit PROBE_DOWN on inflight

 1. Wait until the connection transitions to PROBE_DOWN.